WilliamLi0623/cs246e-notes/Notes/problem_5.md

 Node n {...};
 n = n;
 ```

+- Destroy's `n`'s data and then tries to copy it.
 - The `delete` deleted itself, and while assigning to itself is not common, assigning 2 aliases of the same object is common.
-- Must always ensure the operator = works in the case of self assignment
+- Must always ensure the operator `=` works in the case of self assignment.

 Another try
 ```C++